 - Below is a thank you from one of our tithing partners – Malawi, where a decent home can be built for as little as $5,290.
 The home that serves at least 5 individuals comes complete with a ventilated improved pit latrine and family support related training.

-- In addition to financially supporting the building of Habitat houses in Guatemala, many Asheville Area Habitat staff and core volunteers participated in seven different service trips to Guatemala during the past eight years.
+- In addition to financially supporting the building of Habitat houses in Guatemala, many Asheville Area Habitat staff and core volunteers participated in service trips to Guatemala during the past eight years.